VISA REGIME

 It is safe to drink tap water.

-SECURITY SITUATION — The security situation is stable, however, places of mass gatherings should be avoided for personal safety.
-In large city centres and tourist destinations, there is an increase in petty crime ― theft of wallets and personal documents.
-It is not advisable to leave documents, valuables or luggage in a parked vehicle.
+SECURITY SITUATION — The security situation is stable.
+However, it is advisable to avoid large gatherings for personal safety.
+In major urban centers and tourist destinations, as well as on public transportation, extra caution is recommended due to frequent thefts of wallets and personal documents.
+It is not advisable to leave documents, valuables, or luggage in a parked vehicle.

 TRANSPORT — The railway network (high-speed rail system) and road infrastructure are well developed.
 During a temporary stay in or transit through Italy, travelers may drive a motor vehicle using a Serbian driver's license if they also hold an international driving permit.
 Persons with registered residence in Italy may use their Serbian driver's license for a maximum of 1 (one) year.
 After said period, they can exchange it for an Italian driver’s license, in accordance with the provisions of the Agreement on the Recognition and Exchange of Driver's Licenses between the Republic of Serbia and the Republic of Italy, which entered into force on 17 December 2023.
 A green card is not required.

-In some Italian cities, throwing garbage on the street, sitting on the steps of monuments and consuming food and drinks near the most important cultural and other public buildings are punishable.
+In some Italian cities, littering, sitting on monument steps, and consuming food and drinks near major cultural and public buildings are punishable offenses.

 Contact information